Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 5. Why is the containment phase of an incident response playbook a high priority for organizations ?
 	It helps prevent ongoing risks to critical assets and data .

+6. Fill in the blank : During the post incident activity, organizations aim to enhance their overall <----> by determining the incident's root cause and implementing security improvements. security posture

 *   * *
 # 🍥